rapid7/insightconnect-plugins/cylance_protect/help.md

 ### Actions

-#### Get Devices Affected by Threat
+#### Search Threats

-This action is used to retrieve a list of devices affected by a threat.
+This action finds and displays detailed information about one or more threats.

 ##### Input